Etherington baronets

-The Etherington Baronetcy, of Kingston-upon-Hull, was a title in the Baronetage of Great Britain.
+The Etherington baronetcy, of Kingston-upon-Hull, was a title in the Baronetage of Great Britain.
 It was created on 22 November 1775 for Henry Etherington.
 He was the son and namesake of Henry Etherington, a wealthy Kingston-upon-Hull merchant.

-The title was made hereditary from thereon.
+Etherington married in 1773 Maria Constantia Cave, fourth daughter of Sir Thomas Cave, 5th Baronet.
+The title became extinct on Etherington's death without issue in 1819.